badasukerubin/react-dnd-horizontal/README.md

 # react-dnd-horizontal

-Repo on 'Constrain React DnD to the horizontal axis' article
+Repo for the article [Constrain React DnD to the horizontal axis](https://toluwaniadewale.com/blog/constrain-react-dnd-to-the-horizontal-axis)

 1. Clone the repo